daveas/cassidy-melhorn/_posts/2015-08-22-use-forbearance-to-avoid-foreclosure-in-knoxville-tn.md

 ---
-date: "Forbearance-to-Stop-Foreclosure-Knoxville-TN"
+date: 2015-08-22
-published: false
-title: "Use-Forbearance-to-Avoid-Foreclosure-in-Knoxville-TN"
+title: "Use Forbearance to Avoid Foreclosure in Knoxville TN"
 ---

 ## If you haven't considered a forbearance to remedy missed house payments, here's why you should.